Golden Rock Kyaikhtiyo

 At the bottom of Golden Rock and all along the path to its summit are rest houses built by well-wishers.
 Vendors sell bamboo and cane crafts, traditional herbal medicines, and food and drinks.

-The 10-mile (16-km) hike up the mountain takes about four hours and earns the pilgrim merit, Between October and March, during the dry season, thousands of worshippers make this climb, a trek lined with many nat shrines.
+It takes about 4 hours by private car to get to Kinpun Camp, the base camp of the Kyaikhtiyo.
+From there pilgrims take an open-top truck to the Goldenn Rock.
 All tourists are allowed to take open-top truck all the way to the top of the mountain.
 When the pilgrims reach the top of Mount Kyaikhtiyo, they chant and meditate through the night.
 From the summit, they have to cross a short bridge built over a deep chasm to get to the flat ledge on which the golden boulder stands.
 Along the journey up the mountain, many of the pilgrims buy squares of gold leaf to apply to the rock's surface.
 Over the years, the gold leaf has accumulated to form a thick layer of solid gold!